johngodley/redirection/readme.txt

 == Changelog ==

 An x.1 version increase introduces new or updated features and can be considered to contain 'breaking' changes.
 A x.x.1 increase is purely a bug fix and introduces no new features, and can be considered as containing no breaking changes.

+= 4.7.2 - 8th May 2020 =
+* Fix PHP warning decoding an encoded question mark
+* Fix site adding an extra period in a domain name
+* Fix protocol appearing in .htaccess file server redirect

 = 4.7.1 - 14th March 2020 =
 * Fix HTTP header over-sanitizing the value